maryweather/katacoda-scenarios/foundations-linux-journey/filesystem-hierarchy/step6.md

 Before you can view the contents of your filesystem, you will have to mount it.
-To do that I'll need the device location, the filesystem type and a mount point, the mount point is a directory on the system where the filesystem is going to be attached.
+To do that you'll need the device location, the filesystem type and a mount point, the mount point being a directory on the system where the filesystem is going to be attached.
 So we basically want to mount our device to a mount point.

 First create the mount point, in our case **mkdir /mydrive**